 Please follow our tips:

-- Have only your boarding card ready for inspection – your passport or other identity documents are not required at security.
+- Have only your boarding pass ready for inspection – your passport or other identity documents are not required at security.

-- Have all your toiletries, aftershaves, perfumes and cosmetics (in containers of 100ml or less) in a transparent resealable plastic bag for security staff to X-ray separately.
+- Have all your toiletries, aftershaves, perfumes and cosmetics (in containers of 100ml or less) in a transparent resealable plastic bag for security staff to be screened separately.

 - Make sure your plastic bag containing your liquids are in your hand and not in your hand luggage before you get to security as this will help speed up the process.